x-team/explore-react/docs.md

 You might wonder why the invariant function uses those `a, b, c, d, e, f` arguments.
 These are used to create the error message. `format` is a string template, and `a` to `f` are substituted any place `format` contains the string `%s`.
 So `format("I don't always %s but when I do I %s", thing, otherThing)` could be the basis for your exciting new meme generation app.
 Feel free to steal that one.

 But the question remains, couldn't we have written this using the `arguments` object instead of `a..f`?
-Yes we could, but it turns out there's a significiant impact on speed.
+Yes we could, but it turns out there's a significant impact on speed.
 Since React uses `invariant` quite often, and in some performance-critical code, even a little gain will be worthwhile.
 A quick google showed a [jsperf experiment on this topic](http://jsperf.com/invariant-with-and-without-explicit-parameters) if you're interested in some numbers.

 Another common React pattern we see in this function is making "development-only" blocks: